BonkerGod/TUD-PV-monitoring-tool/README.md

 The next step is to configure the JSON files properly.
 To see this open the foldable example-config-test under the header [File descriptions](#file-descriptions).
 When you have completed all previous steps, you can start using the database by running 'TUD-opet-supervisor.py'.

+## Users
+In order to use the database, you first need to add your solar module to `measurement_config.json`.
+It is important that you do this securely and make sure to take a look at the example.
+Once the data is set, it gets uploaded to the database, and once it has been uploaded, you cannot change it anymore.
+See in the file the description of the config for more details.
+If you want to stop a measurement, you either need to set disabled to TRUE in the `measurement_config.json` or just completely remove the module from that file.

+Data can be extracted using `download.py` which can be found in the user_tools.
+This command either the 'pv_point' or 'pv_curve' data with the weather data.
+You also need to set a start and stop date, which acts as a filter for your data.
+Lastly, you need to select the solar modules you want to have.
+The data that you get is not perfectly on a single timestamp, because the OPET measurements take place at a different time compared to the weather measurements.
+This data gets synced based on the closest measurement within a 5-minute time difference compared to the opet data.

 ## File descriptions
 Here are some high-level descriptions of each document.
 To fully understand the code, you will have to look into the Python file for more specific explanations.